nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 <img src="all-or-nothing.png" alt="all-or-nothing-problem" title="When only A1 is an undoable action, you'll loose the green circle introduced by A2"/>

-Despite these drawbacks, the
+Despite these trade-offs, the
 [endorsed library](https://github.com/omnidan/redux-undo/) for
-implementing undo-redo with the main redux library is [using this approach](https://redux.js.org/recipes/implementing-undo-history).
+implementing undo-redo with the main Redux library is [using this approach](https://redux.js.org/recipes/implementing-undo-history).
 There's nothing as big for NgRx yet some smaller ones are using the approach as well.